 Ladies, are you thinking about getting your first gun?
 Awesome!

-A gun can be one the best self defense tools available to you with proper and consistent training.
+A gun can be one of the best self defense tools available to you with proper and consistent training.

 One of the most important decisions you’ll make while shopping for a gun, is to decide which gun is best for you.
+But determining which gun is best for you depends upon a few factors such as your wrist strength (or lack thereof), your budget and the primary purpose (home defense, concealed carry or one gun that can effectively be used for both).

 My wife had purchased a few different guns before finding her “perfect” gun, the Sig Sauer P238 – my wife is small and lacks strength in her wrists.
 Therefore, she needed a gun with modest recoil and one that had an easy to rack slide…more on that later.

-A gun can be one the best self defense tools available to you with proper and consistent training.
+A gun can be one of the best self defense tools available to you with proper and consistent training.

 Should you get a revolver?

 Revolvers, sometimes referred to as “wheelguns” (because they have a revolving cylinder containing multiple chambers for cartridges), come in a variety of frame sizes, barrel lengths, calibers and actions.
 Frame sizes include Small (J), Medium (K/L), Large (N), X-Large (X) and barrel lengths from 1 7/8″ to 14″ (Model 460XVR).
 The more popular calibers include .22 LR., .22 Magnum., .38 Special, .357 Magnum., .44 Magnum (of course, there are many more options including 9mm, .460 S&W Magnum, .500 S&W Magnum).
 Actions include double action only, single action, double action/single action.
-Modern revolvers have frames, barrels and cylinders that can be made from all stainless steel or a combination of stainless steel with any of the following materials: aluminum alloy, titanium alloy or scandium alloy.
+Modern revolvers have frames, barrels, hammers and cylinders that can be made from all stainless steel or a combination of stainless steel with any of the following materials: aluminum alloy, titanium alloy or scandium alloy.

 Benefits of a revolver